User Experience NZ

-With design research (contextual inquiry or ethnography, if you like), there’s an amount of planning and kit required too – I’ve been running in-home interviews, playing both manager and roadie roles, but isolating these activities as much as possible from my role as researcher.
+With design research (contextual inquiry or ethnography, if you like), there’s an amount of planning and kit required too.
+When running in-home interviews I need to play both manager and roadie roles, but isolate these activities as much as possible from my role as researcher.

 Every minute spent with a customer is valuable, so I can’t afford to be distracted by practicalities like recording equipment and timings.